andresgordoortiz/oocyte_fmn2_spire_pladb_crg_AlJord_Irimia/docs/How_to_run_instructions.md

 sbatch workflows/full_processing_pipeline_pladb.sh /users/mirimia/projects/vast-tools/VASTDB
 sbatch workflows/full_processing_pipeline_spire.sh /users/mirimia/projects/vast-tools/VASTDB
 ```
-**Important**: you must provide the workflow with a suitable path to the VASTDB database.
-If Manu has not changed it there should be one on his folder and, therefore, the code above should run smoothly.
-Otherwise, download it running this:
+**Important**: Ensure the workflow is provided with a valid path to the VASTDB database.
+The code above should run smoothly since Manu keeps a copy of it in his folder but, if not available, download the Mm2 database as follows:

 ```bash
 # This wll download the VASTDB for the mouse assembly.